 In March 2025, the group announced that the board of directors of both the HoldCo and the OpCo approved a draft merger agreement, in which the Bank would absorb the Holding Company.
-The completion of the merger is expected by H2 2025 and is subject to obtaining all necessary regulatory authorisations and approvals.
-With this merger, Alpha will reduce the complexity of the group's structure and eliminate associated costs.
+The transaction took place in June 2025.
+With this merger, Alpha reduced the complexity of the group's structure and eliminated associated costs.